Fanteria/todotxt-tui/README.md

 - `H`: Move to the widget on the left.
 - `L`: Move to the widget on the right.
 - `q`: Quit the application.
+- `Backspace`: Filter categories from the pending and done lists.
+- `S`: Save tasks to the file.
+- `u`: Update tasks from the file.
+- `/`: Search within the current list.
+- `n`: Jump to the next search result.
+- `N`: Jump to the previous search result.
+- `h`: Clear the search term for the current list.

 ## Configuration

-In Todo.txt TUI, you can customize various settings to tailor the application to your preferences.
-Todo.txt TUI uses a TOML configuration file located at `~/.config/todo-tui.toml` for customization.
-Here's an overview of some of the key settings:
+Todo.txt TUI allows extensive customization through a TOML configuration file located in the `todotxt-tui/todotxt-tui.toml` directory.
+You can also use flags or environment variables to override configuration settings, following this priority order: Configuration file < Environment variables < Flags.

 ### Color Settings